 What do you hope to accomplish with the AFI Military Spouse of the Year®

-With the AFI Military Spouse of the Year title, I hope to be able to grow my platform and create awareness on the importance of military community and family support.
+With the AFI Military Spouse of the Year title, I hope to create vast awareness for the implications that military families are facing due to constant relocations.
 I believe it is my calling and duty to support the military community.
-I pledge to be an advocate, role model, and leader to get us the family, financial, educational, and emotional support that we need.
-I will continue to keep serving my community with the upmost respect and dedication.
+I pledge to be an advocate, role model, and leader to get the proper assistance needed during relocations.
+I will continue to serve my military community with the upmost respect and dedication.
 Thank you for your consideration.

 - by Chris Pellegrino